 This first discussion paper from the Commission on the Voluntary Sector & Ageing issues a challenge to the sector to engage with the debate and start preparing for the societal changes ahead.

-Our ageing population means we face huge changes in how people live their lives.
-This is an opportunity for the voluntary sector but, in order to make the most of it, it too must change.
 One year since the Commission on the Voluntary Sector & Ageing published its final report, its chair Lynne Berry OBE reminds us of the importance of this work.

 Sample of media coverage

 Charities should build relationships with a new generation of rich retired people, study says.

 Charities must adapt to ageing population—or miss out.

 The Huffington Post